nlon982/Python-Projects-2019-2020/README.md

   Photoshop-Scripting (mid 2020)
   Get-Slides-from-Video (mid 2020)

 Note: https://github.com/nlon982/LiveLinkFixing is a current project i'm working on that isn't here (it hasn't been added to GitHub in retrospect).
+Warning: it is very messy!
+I plan to reorganize it with good practices in mind.